sjm446/nextflow-tutorial/README.md

 Create an genome index file by running Salmon in the container.

-Try to run Bowtie in the container with the following command:
+Try to run Salmon in the container with the following command:

 ```
 docker run my-image \